Updated December 2019

-As of 1 October, overseas companies selling goods to Kiwi customers will have to start collecting GST on all products valued under $1,000, under a new law expected to be passed.
+As of 1 December, overseas companies selling goods to Kiwi customers started collecting GST on all products valued under $1,000, under a new Customs rule.

-Under current rules, GST is not typically collected on imported items under the value of $400, but the new laws have been under debate since the growth of the e-commerce industry.
+Under the former rules, GST was not typically collected on imported items under the value of $400, but the new laws have been under debate since the growth of the e-commerce industry.

 This leaves online shoppers wondering which items are actually worth ordering from foreign websites such as Amazon, Alibaba and eBay.